 Rectifier set to 60 Volts

-The pieces dry until their milky-looking coating develops a sheen, then they are transferred into the oven (40 min at 270 degrees Fahrenheit), to cure the nano-ceramic e-coating.
+The pieces dry until their milky-looking coating develops a sheen, then they are transferred into the oven (40 min at 270 degrees Fahrenheit) to cure the nano-ceramic e-coating.
+Then they are air-cooled to room temperature.

 E-coated finished piece.